d7oss/terraform-aws-tailscale-vpn/README.md

 A Terraform module to manage a Tailscale VPN server - why not a bastion too - in your VPC.

-You'll need a Tailscale account, and an API key, to make use of the VPN.
+You'll need a Tailscale account, and an auth key, to make use of the VPN.

 The managed server also works as a bastion, fits nicely in use cases like allowing external access into a database from data extracting tools via SSH.